spacemeshos/docs/docs/start/smeshing/start.md

 This guide will walk you through all the steps for becoming a smesher.
 Smeshing is analogous to "mining" in other blockchain networks.
 Thus, as a smesher, you will contribute some of your hard drive storage and computing power in order to participate in network operation and security, thereby becoming eligible to earn rewards in SMH, the native token of the Spacemesh protocol.

 If you are completely new to this space and have never participated in a blockchain network before, no need to worry.
-This guide caters to blockchain new-comers and experienced users, alike.
+This guide caters to blockchain newcomers and experienced users, alike.

 ## Got Questions?

-If you run across any issues or have any questions, be sure to reach out to us in our [Discord server](https://discord.gg/mq7KXvzc).
+If you run across any issues or have any questions, be sure to reach out to us on our [Discord server](https://discord.gg/mq7KXvzc).
 After joining, ask your questions in the [community troubleshooting](https://discord.com/channels/623195163510046732/1141736098830229584) channel by creating a post and someone from the Spacemesh team or the community will get back to you.
-This will not only help you solve the issue, but will also be a great resource for someone who may have the same issue in the future.
+This will not only help you solve the issue but will also be a great resource for someone who may have the same issue in the future.

 With this in mind, let us start smeshing!

 ## What Is Smeshing?

-Smeshing (short for "**S**pace**mesh** min**ing**") is a way for users to help secure the Spacemesh network by contributing their resources (primarily disk space) and, in turn, earn rewards proportional to their contribution.
+Smeshing (short for "**S**pace**mesh** min**ing**") is a way for users to help secure the Spacemesh network by contributing their resources (primarily disk space) and, in turn, earning rewards proportional to their contribution.

 Smeshing is a three-step process: